bogadrian/gatsby-final/src/posts/park-your-tir.md

 </br>

-#I built and put online my first real app!
+##I built and put online my first real app!

 I finished my first app.
-It feels so good I was able to build it.
+It feels so good that I was able to build it.

-The back-end is in NodeJs and the front-end is with ReactJs.
+The back-end is with NodeJs and the front-end is with ReactJs.

-The app is suppose to help truck drivers around in Europe to find a parking for their lorries.
+The app is suppose to help truck drivers around Europe to find a parking for their lorries.
 I used to drive a lorry in Europe and I know from my own experience that, when the evening comes there is so hard to find a parking for the lorry.

 Countries like Germany, Belgium or Netherlands are just a big problem for trucks parking.

 Well, is not me the one who creates the packings but the lorry drivers themselves.

 The app allows to a registered user to create a place (parking) and to show that place to others.

 As you may see if you open the app, the places are fetched around your position in 100 km range.
 But you can insert an address and take a look if around that address a parking exists.

 The places are displayed by Google Maps and there are markers for them.